almadoro/react-just/README.md

 # ReactJust

-**React Server Components powered by Vite.
-Framework-free, platform-agnostic.**
+**Vite plugin to enable React with React Server Components support.**

-ReactJust lets you use React Server Components without relying on a framework.
-It integrates directly with Vite, providing a minimal setup to build modern React apps using server and client components.
+Use React Server Components without a framework.
+It integrates directly with Vite and requires minimal setup.

 ## Getting Started